Lourdes Huanca Atencio

 Photograph of Lourdes Huanca Atencio from 2020.
 In this image, she is pictured in Cochabamba, Bolivia.

 Lourdes Esther Huanca Atencio (born 1968) is an indigenous and peasant Peruvian activist and the founder of the National Federation of Female Peasants, Artisans, Indigenous, Native and Salaried Workers of Perú (FENMUCARINAP).
 In 2020, Huanca Atencio was recognized by Perú's Ministry of Justice and Human Rights alongside four other women human rights activists.
 In addition to her work with FENMUCARINAP, Huanca Atencio has also held various titles within the Fund for the Development of Indigenous Peoples of Latin America and the Caribbean (FILAC).
 Following Peru's 2022 failed presidential self-coup attempt, Huanca Atencio has been reportedly living in exile outside of Peru due to her support of Pedro Castillo.

 Early and personal life

 Lourdes Huanca Atencio was born in Tacna, a city in the South of Peru, in 1968.
 She is a member of Peru's Aimara tribe, and her family is from Puno, Peru.
 She lived with her father until she was eight years old at which point she was sent to live with her mother and step-father.
 After experiencing violence from her step-father, Huanca Atencio left her mother's home to live on the streets of Peru.
 Currently, Huanca Atencio has two sons.

-Although Huanca Atencio never received a formal college education, she has been quoted as saying that she received her education from the streets.
+Although Huanca Atencio never received a formal college education.
+She has been quoted saying that she received her education from the streets.